MyDigiTwinNL/MyDigiTwin-federeated-learning-node-setup-guidelines/README.md

-# Setup instructions for a dedicated host (v6 node as a service)
+# Setup instructions for a setting up a vantage6 node as a Linux systemd service

-Requirements: administrator user for the organization registered on the vantage6 server.
+Requirements:

+ - A linux user with sudo privileges
+ - Information provided by the vantage6 server admin:
+	 - 	Server URL
+	 -  API key
+	 -  User name and password of the vantage6 server's organization admin

-# Install docker
+# 1. Installing docker

 Refer to [official documentation](https://docs.docker.com/engine/install/ubuntu/)

-# Creating application-level user
+# 2. Creating an user for the service

-### 1. Create the New User
+### Create a user for the service

-To create a new user named v6, use the useradd command followed by the -m option to create the home directory and the -s option to specify the shell.
-For example, if you want to use the Bash shell, you would use:
+Create a regular user (no sudo privileges)

 ```
 sudo useradd v6
 ```

-This command creates a new user named v6 with a home directory located at /home/v6 and sets the default shell to Bash.

-### 2. Set the home directory
+### Create a home directory for the service

-By default, the home directory for the new user is created under /home/v6.
-However, since you want the home directory to be located at /opt/v6, you'll need to move the existing home directory to the desired location and update the user's home directory path.
-Set Ownership of the Home Directory
-It's important to ensure that the new user owns the home directory.
-Set the permissions of the /opt/v6 directory so that only the owner (user 'v6') can read, write, and execute files within it.
+Create a folder on /opt/ as the home directory of the service-related user, and ensure that only the 'v6' user can access it:

 ```